From $290 per person. Fully escorted.

 This tour is available from Monday to Saturday.

 See the beauty of the Somme!
 This Day Tour takes you south-west from Arras down through the scenic and rolling hills in that area of the Somme.
-The Battle of The Somme belongs to the “brutal learning period of 1916″ where much had to be learned about modern warfare, the allied losses in the first day of this Battle were staggering.
-Lunch is in Albert before we travel to Villers-Bretonneux were the massive German thrust known as Operation Michael, launched in the Spring of 1918 was stopped.
-Then onto Le Hamel the starting point for the Australian’s of the final offensive of the war.
+The Battle of The Somme belongs to the “brutal learning period of 1916″ where much had to be learned about modern warfare, to the sites of heavy fighting in 1918 where the AIF confirmed its outstanding reputation as fighting troops.

 This day trip is operated by our local battlefield experts who have an excellent knowledge of all battles and sites on the Western Front.
 The significance of each battlefield location is fully revealed and brought back to life for you, through the eyes of a soldier.
 You’ll also learn key insights into French culture and experience the very welcoming nature of the locals, especially to Australian visitors.